 European Horizons convenes an annual European Student Conference at Yale University, hosts a Fall Policy Convention, Spring Forum and Youth Summit, publishes research and policy papers through its academic journal, The Review of European and Transatlantic Affairs, and maintains chapters across universities in the United States and Europe.

-European Horizons was founded on February 14th, 2015 at the European Student Conference 2015 at Yale University by undergraduate and graduate students from 45 American universities and College d’Europe.
+European Horizons began to take shape on February 14th, 2015 at the inaugural European Student Conference at Yale University.
+At the event, undergraduate and graduate students from 45 American universities and College d’Europe convened to discuss how to create a sustainable-long term project through a student-led think tank.

-The idea of the think-tank sprung from a group of European students at Yale University who were inspired by their deep commitment to the future of the European ideal and the state of transatlantic relations.
+The idea for the think-tank first arose earlier, when in December 2013 a group of European students at Yale University were inspired by their deep commitment to the future of the European ideal and the state of transatlantic relations.
 Studying and living in the United States, these students aspired to use their perspective from both sides of the Atlantic to build a think-tank that could unite young minds in order to articulate and advance a credible yet visionary plan for the future of the European Union.

 At European Horizons, we have decided to focus on four key areas relevant to the future of the European Union: European identity, the social market economy, European integration, and transatlantic relations.
 We believe that these areas capture the bulk of the challenges that the European Union must comprehensively address in order to weave a more integrated social fabric in Europe and to strengthen the confidence of our Union.